2026/27 AACOMAS Application Guide (With Screenshots)

 • Research the specific DO programs you want to apply to.
 Use our free MedSchoolExplorer to discover which programs are perfect for you!

 • Consider any extracurriculars (including clinical work) that you plan to complete to strengthen your application.
+Ensure you have plenty of hours under your belt.

 • Request your official transcripts from all undergraduate schools you’ve attended.